fMRI-ugent/starting-a-new-fMRI-project/README.md

 # Starting-a-new-fMRI-project
-Info about the first steps to do when starting a new fMRI project:get feedback on your design & ethical submission
+Info about the first steps to do when starting a new fMRI project:
+- get feedback on your design;
+- ethical submission;

 ---
 ## presentation of your fMRI design to get useful feedback from the fMRI community